rjdudley/CodeLabs-IoTDev/Module1-IntroWindows10IoTCore/README.md

 <a name="Ex3Task1"></a>
 #### Task 1 - Programming the Device IO using the GPIO Controller ####

 Of course, you can hook an LED and resistor directly to one of the pins using a breadboard and jumper wires (in fact, we encourage you to try that during the Open Hack), but to keep things simple, we'll toggle the red LED on the GHI FEZ HAT that is already on your Raspberry Pi.

 To do this, we'll create a new project.

 1. In Visual Studio 2015, create a new **C# Blank App (Universal Windows)**.
 Name it anything you want.
 We named ours **IoTHelloBlinky**.

+1. When prompted for the SDK version, set the minimum and max SDK version to 10586.

 1. You'll use a ToggleButton to turn the LED on and off.
 In the MainPage.xaml XAML view, place the following markup inside the opening and closing Grid tags.